mh2933/atmega328p_drivers-/README.md

 A good start could be to start with drivers for the ADC.

-We can list different type of configuartions here in the git-repo and schematic overviews, pictures etc.
+We can list different type of configurations here in the git-repo and schematic overviews, pictures etc.

 AN ORGANIZED LIST OF PROJECT OBJECTIVES:
 1. Writing drivers for ADC